Our Christian faith inspires our loving service in the world as the Body of Christ.

-Saturday Community Meal: In conjunction with the Federal Way Community Caregiving Network, every Saturday we provide a meal from 1:00 to 2:00 for anyone who is hungry.
+Saturday Community Meal: Every Saturday, with help from several other congregations, we provide a meal from 1:00 to 2:00 for anyone who is hungry.

 Lake Grove School: In an ongoing relationship with our local elementary school, we have provided books, school supplies, and Thanksgiving meal assistance to children and families in our community.